aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 import * as DOM from 'react-dom';
 ```

 The `import` statements are new in JavaScript ES6.
-They define the modules that are used in the code.
+They define the modules that need to be imported so they can be used in the code.

 ---